David Geffen: Asylum Records

 Geffen co-founded Asylum Records in 1971 with Elliot Roberts after Geffen was unable to get Jackson Browne a record deal anywhere else.
 The name Asylum was chosen because of the owners' reputations for signing artists who would struggle to find a record company that would contract with them.
 The label was distributed by Atlantic Records at this time.
-Asylum became a generator of the Southern California folk-rock sound and signed artists such as Eagles, Joni Mitchell, Bob Dylan, Tom Waits, Linda Ronstadt, Warren Zevon, Judee Sill, and J.D.
-Souther.
-Later in the 1970s Geffen left Asylum, which was later acquired by Atlantic's parent company, Warner Communications, and merged with Elektra Records in 1972 to become Elektra/Asylum Records.
+Asylum became a generator of the Southern California folk-rock sound and signed artists such as the Eagles, Joni Mitchell, Bob Dylan, Tom Waits, Linda Ronstadt, Warren Zevon, Judee Sill, and JD Souther.
+Later in the 1970s Geffen left Asylum, which was later acquired by Atlantic's parent company, Warner Communications, and merged with Elektra Records in 1982 to become Elektra/Asylum Records.
 The label was revived in 2004 as an urban music operation, signing hip-hop artists such as Waka Flocka Flame, Cam’ron, Gucci Mane, Paul Wall, Mike Jones and Bun B.

 Geffen remained in charge until December 1975, when he went to work as vice chairman of Warner Bros. film studios.
 He then retired and in 1977 was informed (erroneously) that he had cancer.
 During his retirement period he spent a short time (the fall of 1978 and spring of 1979) teaching a noncredit seminar on the music industry and arts management at Yale University, where he featured classroom guests Jackson Browne and Paul Simon.
 In 1980 a new medical diagnosis revealed the error in the original diagnosis and Geffen was given a clean bill of health, whereupon he decided to return to working in the entertainment industry.

 Geffen Records

-In 1980, he founded Geffen Records and recruited Warner Bros.
-Records exec Ed Rosenblatt as president.
+In 1980, he founded his eponymous record label and recruited Warner Bros.
+Records executive Ed Rosenblatt as president.
 The Geffen label's meteoric rise to prominence within the year proved a bittersweet success.
 Geffen's first artist to sign on was Donna Summer, who was anxious to leave Casablanca/PolyGram Records.
 Geffen shortly after released her The Wanderer album, the lead single of which reached No. 3 on the Billboard Hot 100, and the album certified gold.
 Casablanca countered by releasing more singles off her 1979 Bad Girls album such as the song Walk Away and a similarly named hits compilation to compete, but by then New Wave sound was dominating the airwaves.